megacamelus/camel-upstream-info/camel-documentation/camel-kubernetes-namespaces.md

         toF("kubernetes-deployments:///?kubernetesClient=#kubernetesClient&operation=listNamespacesByLabels").
         to("mock:result");

-This operation returns a List of Namespaces from your cluster, using a label selector (with key1 and key2, with value value1 and value2)
+This operation returns a list of namespaces from your cluster, using a label selector (with key1 and key2, with value value1 and value2)

-# Kubernetes Namespaces Consumer Example
+## Kubernetes Namespaces Consumer Example

     fromF("kubernetes-namespaces://%s?oauthToken=%s&namespace=default", host, authToken).process(new KubernertesProcessor()).to("mock:result");
         public class KubernertesProcessor implements Processor {